Twins vs. Rays Player Props Betting Odds

-The Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Wednesday at 6:40 PM ET.
-Those looking to place a player prop wager can find odds on Wander Franco, Carlos Correa and others in this game.
+The Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Thursday at 1:10 PM ET.
+Those looking to place a player prop bet can find odds for Carlos Correa and others in this matchup.

 Bet on this matchup or its props with DraftKings!